a1k7/deception-probe/README.md

 3. Trains a linear probe on 100 real harmful/benign prompts from JailbreakBench.
 4. At inference, scores each token’s internal state; if the score exceeds a threshold, generation is **DENY** and the trace records the interception.

+Requirements:
+Python 3.9+, Mac with M1/M2/M3/M4 or any x86_64 with CPU

 ## Quick start

 ```bash